 - R4.
 A Balancing Authority or Reserve Sharing Group shall meet the Disturbance Recovery Criterion within the Disturbance Recovery Period for 100% of Reportable Disturbances.
 The Disturbance Recovery Criterion is: - R4.1.
 A Balancing Authority shall return its ACE to zero if its ACE just prior to the Reportable Disturbance was positive or equal to zero.
 For negative initial ACE values just prior to the Disturbance, the Balancing Authority shall return ACE to its pre-Disturbance value. - R4.2.
-The default Disturbance Recovery Period is 15 minutes after the start of a Reportable Disturbance. - R5.
+The default Disturbance Recovery Period is 15 minutes after the start of a Reportable Disturbance.
+This period may be adjusted to better suit the needs of an Interconnection based on analysis approved by the NERC Operating Committee ERO. - R5.
 Each Reserve Sharing Group shall comply with the DCS.
 A Reserve Sharing Group shall be considered in a Reportable Disturbance condition whenever a group member has experienced a Reportable Disturbance and calls for the activation of Contingency Reserves from one or more other group members.
 (If a group member has experienced a Reportable Disturbance but does not call for reserve activation from other members of the Reserve Sharing Group, then that member shall report as a single Balancing Authority.)
 Compliance may be demonstrated by either of the following two methods: - R5.1.
 The Reserve Sharing Group reviews group ACE (or equivalent) and demonstrates compliance to the DCS.
-To be in compliance, the group ACE (or its equivalent) must meet the Disturbance Recovery Criterion after the schedule change(s) related to reserve sharing have been fully implemented, and within the Disturbance Recovery Period. - or - R5.2.
+To be in compliance, the group ACE (or its equivalent) must meet the Disturbance Recovery Criterion after the schedule change(s) related to reserve sharing have been fully implemented, and within the Disturbance Recovery Period. - R5.2.
 The Reserve Sharing Group reviews each member's ACE in response to the activation of reserves.
 To be in compliance, a member's ACE (or its equivalent) must meet the Disturbance Recovery Criterion after the schedule change(s) related to reserve sharing have been fully implemented, and within the Disturbance Recovery Period. - R6.
 A Balancing Authority or Reserve Sharing Group shall fully restore its Contingency Reserves within the Contingency Reserve Restoration Period for its Interconnection. - R6.1.
 The Contingency Reserve Restoration Period begins at the end of the Disturbance Recovery Period. - R6.2.
 The default Contingency Reserve Restoration Period is 90 minutes.
+This period may be adjusted to better suit the reliability targets of the Interconnection based on analysis approved by the NERC Operating Committee ERO.